 The dissimilarity matrix represents the dissimilarity of all pairs of models in the database.
 For N models, the matrix is a sequence of N by N floating point numbers, where the number at position i*N+j represents the dissimilarity between models i and j.
 A value of zero indicates that the descriptors are identical, and larger values indicate greater dissimilarity between the 3D models.
 All dissimilarity values should be positive and can be arbitrarily large.

-For the track "Shape Retrieval Contest based on Generic 3D Dataset", there are 1200 models, so the participants should submit the file with a 1200 by 1200 dissimilarity matrix.
+For the track "Large Scale Comprehensive 3D Retrieval", there are 8,987 models, so the participants should submit the file with a 8,987 by 8,987 dissimilarity matrix.
 The archive file (for example "smith_LFD.zip") should be sent via e-mail.
 If the participants have more than one method, they should submit an archive file per method containing the matrix file (the filename should indicate the method).

 An example matrix file for the test database can be downloaded here: smith_LFD.txt